pal-Alexandra/IMR_PROJECT/README.md

 :smile: Created AI made audio voices which will read the text on each panel when pressing a button for that. [sample audio recording](https://storage.googleapis.com/vocodes-public/media/9/d/f/t/b/9dftbzprq1z7r2hqcv7xggjdpkaydvya/fakeyou_9dftbzprq1z7r2hqcv7xggjdpkaydvya.wav)

 :smile: Started adding NPCs which will roam around the scene using a simple AI

+:smile: Statue of Lapusneanu added in scene - Used Polycam for converting from video to object - We tried recording with phone camera, but with bad results, so tried recording using a drone flying around the statue and we got better results.
+[CLICK HERE FOR DRONE VIDEO](https://www.youtube.com/watch?v=RgTpxKZPw5s) and also you can [CLICK HERE FOR STATUE IMAGES](https://imgur.com/a/S9TkYHk)

 ## Necessary assets to download to use in Unity